 I made a few simple changes to the recipe based on my own laziness and preferences.

 I used my air popper for the popcorn, instead of popping it on the stove.
 I replaced the coconut oil in the chocolate sauce with vegan butter instead.
 And I opted to melt the chocolate chips in the microwave instead of a double boiler.

 (It took 50 seconds to melt them, stopping a couple of times to stir the chips.)

 I’ve made caramel corn in the past.
-I was expecting a similar amount of work, but this recipe was user-friendly and simple.
+I was expecting a similar amount of work.
+But this chocolate covered popcorn recipe was user-friendly and simple.
 I’m thinking of making it again for Thanksgiving or Christmas.

-Lisa, Nicole, and the publisher, St. Martin’s Griffin, have generously agreed to share the recipe below for Peanut Butter Cup Popcorn.
+Lisa, Nicole, and the publisher, St. Martin’s Griffin, have generously agreed to share the recipe below for peanut butter & chocolate covered popcorn.

 - Preheat the oven to 300°F. Line two baking sheets with parchment paper.

 - In a large pot over medium-high heat, combine 2 teaspoons of the coconut oil and the popcorn kernels.
 Cover the pot and shake it back and forth across the burner to keep the kernels moving.
 Listen for the popping sound to slow down (3 to 5 minutes) then quickly pour the popcorn into a large bowl.